ortogonal/ortogonal.github.io/_posts/2019-01-30-ccache-and-qmake-qtcreator.md

 ```cpp
 QMAKE_CXX = ccache $$QMAKE_CXX
 ```
 Put that in your `.pro`-file and `ccache` will sort of work.
 But since version 5.9.2 of Qt there is a much simpler solution.
-Tor Arne Vestbø make a [commit](https://github.com/qt/qtbase/commit/d64940891dffcb951f4b76426490cbc94fb4aba7) that simplifies this alot.
+Tor Arne Vestbø made a nice [commit](https://github.com/qt/qtbase/commit/d64940891dffcb951f4b76426490cbc94fb4aba7) that simplifies this alot.

 To use this feature you either add `load(ccache)` into your `.pro`-file or add `CONFIG+=ccache` to your `qmake` command line.